Gibson Futura

 The Gibson Futura was an electric guitar that was the precursor of the model introduced as the Explorer.
 These prototypes, christened "Futura" many years later, resembled the eventual Explorer design, but had a differently-proportioned body, as well as a 'split' or 'forked' headstock that survived into the first few production Explorers but was quickly replaced.
 Gibson obtained for the Futura body shape.

 Original design

-Gibson's designers made a very few, perhaps 4-6, of these prototypes between 1957 and early 1958, using patternmakers' mahogany at first and then korina (limba).
+Gibson's designers made very few, perhaps four to six, of these prototypes between 1957 and early 1958, using patternmakers' mahogany at first and then korina (limba).
 One of these, a mockup without electronics, was photographed at the July 1957 NAMM trade show.
 A few prototypes were later acquired by the public.

 Explorer production

 When Explorer production began, with the final, wider body shape in "korina" or African limba wood, a few very early examples retained the "split-V" headstock.
 One of those "transitional" models is today owned by Rick Nielsen.
 The Explorer offered a radical, body design and golden-blonde korina, much like its sibling, the Flying V. Its initial run was unsuccessful and it was discontinued in 1959 after shipping fewer than 50; a few leftover bodies were fitted with nickel hardware and shipped in 1963.
 The Gibson Explorer was reintroduced in the 1970s and is still sold today.